 A useful hotkey to remember for this exercise is Cmd-. on macOS or Ctrl-. on PC.
-That will open or close the Task Details for the cursor at which your task is residing.
+That will open or close the Task Details for the task at which your cursor is residing.
 You can then use the tab key to cycle through the fields that are opened.
 You can then use the same hotkey to close the Task Details.

 This way you get asked the question but won't know the answer until you click on it:

 The Rich Footnote where the answer resides can contain image, text and a link to jog your memory about this topic